TejasSharma356/FileSure/README.md

 - Not a direct tax filing system
 - Not a legal or CA replacement

-FileSure is a **preparation, guidance, and confidence‑building tool.**
+VyaparMitr is a **preparation, guidance, and confidence‑building tool.**

 ---